MadJalapeno/189bunker/src/posts/2024-10-20-sleepy-time.md

 heroimage: /assets/images/2024/10/DJI_0141.JPG
 heroalt: looking west to the sea
 ---
-We live in a beautiful place.
+We live in a beautiful part of the world.
 Looking west to the sea.